Discover more from Notes of an Aesthete

 The Empathy Racket

-The pious and dreary insistence on heightened empathy as a proper or desirable response to art is made only by those with a stunted understanding of what art is.
+The insistence on heightened empathy as a proper response to art is made only by those with a stunted understanding of what art is.

 The bland supposition that art can foster empathy was once both easy to concede and easy to ignore.
 “Does reading novels and looking at paintings, in fact, make one a more empathic person?”
 “Well yes, maybe, probably.
 But let’s talk about this book.”
 That was before.
 Today, arts institutions and artists are enthralled by empathy to the point of dependence.
 Without it, their work has no meaning.
 Empathy is the product they are in the business of advancing—a world-transforming product, of which the world can never have too much.